hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 ## Overview

 Hazelcast Mustang is a distributed SQL engine.
 Network communication between nodes is required to produce the final result.
-In this document, we describe the design of the communication protocol.
-This includes query initiation, data exchange, query cancellation, and maintenance operations.
+In this document, we describe the design of the communication protocol, that includes query start and cancel, data exchange, and maintenance operations.

 The remainder of this document is structured as follows.
-Section 1 describes the main design consideration we rely on.
-In Section 2 we discuss the existing networking infrastructure of the Hazelcast cluster and whether it satisfies our design principles.
+Section 1 describes the primary design considerations.
+Section 2 discusses the existing networking infrastructure of the Hazelcast cluster and whether it satisfies our design principles.
 Section 3 explains the protocol.

 ## 1 Design Considerations

-In this section we summarize the key principles to the engine which influences the protocol design decisions, which are:
+In this section, we summarize the fundamental principles that influence the protocol design:
 1. Low latency
 1. Fail-fast
 1. Ordered data exchange

 ### 1.1 Low Latency

-Hazelcast Mustang is a modern distributed SQL engine which targets the OLTP workloads operating on in-memory data.
-We expect that the engine will be used mostly for queries, which should be completed in a matter of milliseconds or seconds.
-This influences the protocol design significantly, because network calls still have relatively high latencies as of 2020.
-The network protocol should be designed in a way, that members avoid waiting for each other when possible.
+Hazelcast Mustang is a modern distributed SQL engine that targets the OLTP workloads for in-memory data.
+We expect that the engine will be used mostly for relatively short queries, taking milliseconds or seconds to complete.
+Because network latency is still relatively as of 2020, the protocol should be designed to minimize the number of blocking network calls, when one member waits for the other.

 ### 1.2 Fail-Fast

 Distributed systems must account for network and hardware failures.
 Query execution is a stateful process.
-Whenever a participant of a distributed query goes down, there are two options: try tolerating the failure and continue execution, of fail the query.
+Whenever a participant of a distributed query goes down, there are two options: try tolerating the failure and continue execution, or fail it.

-In order to tolerate the failure of a query participant, the system needs to track the progress of query execution.
+The system needs to track the progress of query execution to tolerate the failure of a query participant.
 An example of such a system is Google Spanner [[1]], which uses restart tokens to track the progress of the query, hiding network failures from users.
-Another approach is to persist intermediate state to disk, which is used in OLAP engines where query restart may cause inappropriate delays to user business processes.
+Another approach is to persist intermediate state to disk, which is used in OLAP engines where query restart is not an appropriate choice.

-While the idea of hiding intermittent failures from users is compelling from the usability point of view, it comes at a massive engineering costs, as mentioned by Google Spanner engineers.
-The Hazelcast Mustang engine is designed with the **fail-fast** behavior in mind: whenever a failure occurs, the query is terminated and a proper transient error is delivered to the user.
+While the idea of hiding intermittent failures from users is compelling from the usability point of view, it comes at a massive engineering cost, as mentioned by Google Spanner engineers.
+The Hazelcast Mustang engine is designed with the **fail-fast** behavior in mind: whenever a failure occurs, the query is terminated, and a proper transient error is delivered to the user.
-The user is expected to restart the query manually then.
+The user should restart the query manually then.
 The query will fail in the following scenarios:
 1. Member executing the query (participant) has left the cluster
 1. Temporal network problem between two members which resulted in a broken TCP connection

-We understand that fail-fast behavior might be not the best solution for some use cases, including machine shutdowns in cloud environments.
-We therefore do not reject the idea to implement transparent handling of network errors in future releases.
+We understand that fail-fast behavior might not be the best solution for some use cases, including machine shutdowns in cloud environments.
+We, therefore, do not reject the idea of implementing transparent handling of network errors in future releases.
 Instead, we treat the fail-fast behavior as a starting point for future improvements, which provides a good trade-off between the added value and implementation complexity.

 ### 1.3 Ordered Data Exchange

-The Hazelcast Mustang engine employs the **Volcano Model** approach as described in [[2]].
+The Hazelcast Mustang engine employs the **Volcano Model** approach, as described in [[2]].
 Data flows from children relational operators to parents operators.
-The order of rows transferred between operators is important for correctness.
-For example, a parent operator may expect that the rows pulled from the child operator are sorted on a certain attribute.
+The order of rows transferred between operators is essential for correctness.
+For example, a parent operator may expect the child operator to produce rows that are sorted on a particular attribute.

 Adjacent operators may be located on different members, exchanging data through network requests.
-The implementation must ensure that the order of rows is preserved when they are being transferred over the wire.
+The implementation must ensure that the order of rows is preserved during data transfer.

 It is possible to relax this requirement if the order of rows is somehow preserved at the engine level.
-But to acheive this, we would have to introduce TCP-like ordering and packet loss detection, which requires more RAM and additional network messages, reducing performance dramatically.
-This makes such design inappropriate for us.
+But to achieve this, we would have to introduce TCP-like ordering and packet loss detection, which requires more RAM and additional network messages, reducing performance dramatically, which makes such design inappropriate for us.

 ## 2 Existing Infrastructure

-The Hazelcast Mustange engine is a part of Hazelcast IMDG product, which is a distributed system with own networking infrastructure, built on top of TCP/IP protocol.
-In this section we discuss the key networking abstractions used Hazelcast IMDG. which are `Packet`, `Connection` and `Operation`.
+The Hazelcast Mustang engine is a part of the Hazelcast IMDG product, which is a distributed system with its own networking infrastructure built on top of TCP/IP protocol.
+In this section, we discuss the key networking abstractions used Hazelcast IMDG. which are `Packet`, `Connection` and `Operation`.
 We then analyze how they are used in Hazelcast Mustang.

 ### 2.1 Packet